FraunhoferIWES/foxes/docs/source/api_models.rst

 foxes.models.wake_models
 ------------------------
 The wake models.
-They compute wake deltas from source turbines at given evaluation points.
+They compute wake deltas due to source turbines at any set of evaluation points.

     .. toctree::
         :maxdepth: 2